Bricklayer

 • T Level in On Site Construction

-These courses teach the skills needed for the job and can help you to find a trainee position with a building company.
+These courses teach you some of the skills you'll need to find a trainee bricklayer job with a construction company.

 Some colleges and private training organisations may offer short or part-time bricklaying 'taster' courses.
-These may help you try the job if you're thinking of a change in career.
+These may be of help to you if you're thinking of a change in career.

 Entry requirements